Commercial, Limited Company & Holiday Let Stamp Duty Calculator 2026

 Mixed-Use Properties

 Even if the residential element is substantial, the entire property is treated as commercial for SDLT purposes if any part is used for business.
-This often results in a lower SDLT bill compared to residential rates.
-Check our mixed-use guide for examples.
+This often results in a lower SDLT bill than residential rates.
+See our mixed-use guide for examples.

 Commercial vs Residential Rates Comparison